-The Corsair M55 Pro is one of the best, particularly if you play games that demands speedy reflexes.
-Its hyper sensitivity can be put to good use.
-Club that with the ambidextrous design and you have a winner on your hands.
+The Corsair M55 Pro is one of the best, particularly if you play games that demand speedy reflexes.
+Its hypersensitivity can be put to good use.
+Combine that with the ambidextrous design and you have a winner on your hands.

 The G903 is Logitech’s most advanced gaming mouse yet.